 To give you an impression of this work, I show you the Wereld Winkel De Bilt nearby.

-And then, besides free software, there's free music or this one or even this one, which isn't even free ... and free speech - and here's another one in the same year.
+And then, besides free software, there's free music or this one or even this one, which isn't even free and ... and free speech - and here's another one in the same year.